Jaronchai/Jaronchai/README.md

 **🐕 Hope you'll find something useful here! ⚡️**

+Currently studying, solving problems and learning the world.
 I usually use utility python to do all my stuff, and occasionally do things in MATLAB and VHDL too.
 I also do a little static web developments.

-- test 1
-- test 2
+If you need some help on early level engineering homework, calculus, programming or mechanics, then poke me, I'm all ears.

+Tech that I use:

+- Machine Learning & Data Analytics (Python, Pandas, Scikit-Learn,Tensorflow/Keras, SQL/SQLite/PostgreSQL)
+- Web Development (HTML, CSS/Bootstrap/SASS, JavaScript/NodeJS/ReactJS, Jekyll, Flask)
+- Git, GitHub, MATLAB/Simulink, FPGA/Quartus Prime-VHDL, Raspberry-Pi, C Language